pivot-access-ltd/bma-offline-docs/src/how-to-connect-maas-networks-5164.md

 - [About the MAAS internal proxy](#heading--internal-proxy-maas-proxy)
 - [How to create an external proxy](#heading--configure-proxy)

-<a href="#heading--internal-proxy-maas-proxy"><h3 id="heading--internal-proxy-maas-proxy">About the MAAS internal proxy</h3></a>

-MAAS provides an internal proxy server.
-Although it is set up to work well with APT/package requests, it is effectively an HTTP caching proxy server.
-If you configure the MAAS region controller as the default gateway for the machines it manages then the proxy will work transparently (on TCP port 3128).
-Otherwise, machines will need to access it on TCP port 8000.

-By default, the proxy is available to all hosts residing in any subnet detected by MAAS, not just MAAS-managed machines.
-It is therefore recommended to disable access to those subnets that represent untrusted networks.

-[tabs]
-[tab version="v3.3 Snap"]
-MAAS manages its proxy.
-So although the active configuration, located in file `/var/snap/maas/current/proxy`, can be inspected, it is not to be hand-edited.
-The proxy is automatically installed with the MAAS snap.
-[/tab]
-[tab version="v3.3 Packages"]
-MAAS manages its proxy.
-So although the active configuration, located in file `/var/lib/maas/maas-proxy.conf`, can be inspected, it is not to be hand-edited.

-You must install the proxy on the same host as the region controller (via the 'maas-proxy' package).
-[/tab]
-[tab version="v3.2 Snap"]
-MAAS manages its proxy.
-So although the active configuration, located in file `/var/snap/maas/current/proxy`, can be inspected, it is not to be hand-edited.
-The proxy is automatically installed with the MAAS snap.
-[/tab]
-[tab version="v3.2 Packages"]
-MAAS manages its proxy.
-So although the active configuration, located in file `/var/lib/maas/maas-proxy.conf`, can be inspected, it is not to be hand-edited.

-You must install the proxy on the same host as the region controller (via the 'maas-proxy' package).
-[/tab]
-[tab version="v3.1 Snap"]
-MAAS manages its proxy.
-So although the active configuration, located in file `/var/snap/maas/current/proxy`, can be inspected, it is not to be hand-edited.
-The proxy is automatically installed with the MAAS snap.
-[/tab]
-[tab version="v3.1 Packages"]
-MAAS manages its proxy.
-So although the active configuration, located in file `/var/lib/maas/maas-proxy.conf`, can be inspected, it is not to be hand-edited.

-You must install the proxy on the same host as the region controller (via the 'maas-proxy' package).
-[/tab]
-[tab version="v3.0 Snap"]
-MAAS manages its proxy.
-So although the active configuration, located in file `/var/snap/maas/current/proxy`, can be inspected, it is not to be hand-edited.
-The proxy is automatically installed with the MAAS snap.
-[/tab]
-[tab version="v3.0 Packages"]
-MAAS manages its proxy.
-So although the active configuration, located in file `/var/lib/maas/maas-proxy.conf`, can be inspected, it is not to be hand-edited.

-You must install the proxy on the same host as the region controller (via the 'maas-proxy' package).
-[/tab]
-[tab version="v2.9 Snap"]
-MAAS manages its proxy.
-So although the active configuration, located in file `/var/snap/maas/current/proxy`, can be inspected, it is not to be hand-edited.
-The proxy is automatically installed with the MAAS snap.
-[/tab]
-[tab version="v2.9 Packages"]
-MAAS manages its proxy.
-So although the active configuration, located in file `/var/lib/maas/maas-proxy.conf`, can be inspected, it is not to be hand-edited.

-You must install the proxy on the same host as the region controller (via the 'maas-proxy' package).
-[/tab]
-[/tabs]

 <a href="#heading--configure-proxy"><h3 id="heading--configure-proxy">How to create an external proxy</h3></a>